Gravitational waveforms from periodic orbits around a novel regular black hole: Conclusion and discussion

 Secondly, focusing on periodic orbits, we employed the rational-number classification scheme $(z, w, v)$ to characterize their geometry.
 Our analysis shows that both the orbital energy and angular momentum required to sustain such orbits decrease monotonically with increasing $\alpha_0$.
 This indicates that quantum gravity effects reduce the critical energy for the bound motion near the BH.
 In addition, larger values of $z$ or $w$ lead to more intricate orbital structures, exhibiting the characteristic ``zoom-whirl" behavior.
 These structural differences, which vary with $\alpha_0$, further indicate that deviations from Schwarzschild geometry leave observable imprints on the periodic orbits, offering a potential avenue to probe the nature of RBHs through GW observations.

 Thirdly, we have extended our investigation of periodic orbits around spherically symmetric RBHs to their associated GW emissions in the context of EMRI systems.
 Modeling the secondary object as a test particle, we employed the NK method to compute the corresponding gravitational waveforms $h_+$ and $h_\times$.
 The resulting waveforms capture characteristic features of the underlying periodic motion, including ``zoom-whirl" behavior associated with the orbital integers $(z, w, v)$.
 We found that increasing the deviation parameter $\alpha_0$ leads to detectable phase shifts and slight amplitude variations in the GW signal, indicating that deviations from the Schwarzschild geometry leave observable imprints on the waveform.
+When RR effects are considered, the periodicity of the orbit is broken due to the loss of energy and angular momentum, leading to inspiral behavior.
+This further induces cumulative phase advances and amplitude increases in the GW waveforms, and the faithfulness analysis shows that the differences between waveforms with and without RR become distinguishable over time.

 Our analysis of waveform faithfulness further indicates a clear positive dependence of the distinguishability between Schwarzschild and RBHs on both the deviation parameter $\alpha_0$ and the rational number $q$.
 In particular, for larger $q$, even small values of $\alpha_0$ suffice to produce noticeable differences, thereby enhancing the detectability of departures from Schwarzschild geometry.
 These results suggest that GWs from EMRI systems based on periodic orbits offer a promising avenue to probe quantum gravity effects encoded in RBH metrics.